Giants’ Eli Manning retires after 16 seasons, 2 Super Bowls

 ”More than anything you learned how he did it,” Jones said. ”You watched how he interacted with people, how he works himself.
 There is no better way to learn from than to see it in action and done every day at a consistently highest level in terms of leadership and being a good teammate.”

 Manning’s popularity was evident by seeing those who came to his final show.
-Besides his family, his parents, Archie and Olivia, and Coughlin, college coach David Cutliffe was there along with former Giants Phil Simms, Harry Carson, Rich Seubert, Tyree, Burress, Hakeem Nicks, Jeff Feagles, David Diehl, Sterling Shepard, Zak DeOssie, Evan Engram, Brandon Jacobs, long-time trainer Ronnie Barnes, Mark Herzlich, Amani Toomer and several assistant coaches.
+Besides his family, his parents, Archie and Olivia, and Coughlin, college coach David Cutliffe and former general manager Ernie Accorsi were there along with former Giants Phil Simms, Harry Carson, Rich Seubert, Tyree, Burress, Hakeem Nicks, Jeff Feagles, David Diehl, Sterling Shepard, Zak DeOssie, Evan Engram, Brandon Jacobs, long-time trainer Ronnie Barnes, Mark Herzlich, Amani Toomer and several assistant coaches.

 ”I knew 100% I’m not going to regret this,” Manning said. ”When I make a decision, I commit to it and make it the right decision.
 This is it and this is the right one.
 It’s an honor to have played here 16 years and to have only played here.”